mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Not any combination of archetypes
 - Deck Name: (BaseDeck)_(Variant)

-#### Xyz Decks:
+#### Unbalanced Decks:
-- Xyz-summon focused
+- Xyz/Pendulum focused
-- Not opening Xyz boxes
-- Not opening Xyz decks
 - Not actively improved
 - Farm/Event match only
+- No buy Xyz/Pendulum SD

 ------------------------------------